October 29, 2020

 There is one person who supported me unconditionally and that was my husband.
 Even though this was happening to us, he recognized that it was also happening inside of *my* body.
 I suspect there were a number of times where he was on the brink of his own emotional explosion but I never saw that because he always managed to stay strong and give me the support I needed.
 Especially now, as I write this heartbreaking story.
 He is my person, he always supports me.
 He is also one of the first people to encourage me to focus on what I can control.
 That is one of the many reasons why I love him.

 There are a few times in the story where he wasn’t initially available.
 Work was the reason for that every single time.
 He’s a small business owner and runs a pretty lean ship.
-Sometimes the choice for him was to participate or invest his time in something that would lead to revenue.
+Sometimes, he had to choose between a) participating or b) investing his time in something that would lead to revenue for his business and our family.
 100% of the time we agreed he should prioritize revenue also happened to be the exact times in this story where something truly bad happened.
 It is important to me that you know that he wasn’t there because he chose not to support me, it was just ironically terrible timing.

 My regular doctor was not in the office.
 A colleague, who I had seen once before while pregnant with my second child, started by reiterating the main talking points — that this is very dangerous and I was lucky we caught it early.
 Then she walked me through three treatment options.
 I quickly realized all three were different termination protocols.
 I recognized each of them from the four days of deep Google research I had conducted in-between appointments.
 Although this felt different.
 Possibly because not only was this now real, it was happening to me.